By Deborah Smith

 “We’ll wait.”

-There is nothing tastier than ribs, pork chops, steak, burgers, you name it, cooked over real wood charcoal.
-If you don’t believe me go ask Bill or try it for yourself.
+There is nothing tastier than ribs, pork chops, steaks, burgers, you name it, cooked over hardwood charcoal.
+If you don’t believe me, go ask Bill or try it for yourself.
 There will be no turning back.
 (Damn, I should have bought the bigger grill.)